 Release date: September 6 Cast: Jessica Chastain, Bill Hader, James McAvoy, Bill Skarsgård Directed by: Andy Muschietti (IT) Why we're excited: While the first installment of ITwas a box office, critical, and spooky success, Chapter 2 had a big task ahead of it: Finding the right actors to embody the children of Derry terrorized by Pennywise.
 Luckily, the cast assembled is somewhat uncanny.
 At this point we just assume Sophia Lillis is going to grow up into Jessica Chastain.
 Anyway, the Oscar nominee -- along with the likes of James McAvoy and Bill Hader -- are all set to perform the "The Ritual of Chüd."

 Release date: October 4 Cast: Joaquin Phoenix, Robert De Niro, Zazie Beetz, Bill Camp Directed by: Todd Phillips (The Hangover) Why we're excited: How many portrayals of the Joker does the universe really need?
 After Suicide Squad, which found Jared Leto putting his tatooed spin on the comic book villain, another star vehicle for the killer clown doesn't feel terribly urgent, but we're trying to keep an open mind.
 With The Hangover filmmaker Todd Phillips directing this Scorsese-inspired riff on the character starring Joaquin Phoenix, you can bet it'll be "twisted."
+(Watch the trailer.)

 Release date: October 11 Cast: Will Smith, Clive Owen, Mary Elizabeth Winstead, Benedict Wong Directed by: Ang Lee (The Life of Pi) Why we're excited: Ang Lee is back in 2019 with a movie that is pretty much Looper, if Looper starred Will Smith.
 Henry Brogen is an assassin who wants to retire and start a new life, but he finds himself accosted at every turn by a younger, stronger clone of himself.
 We don't know too much else about it, but it sounds great, and it just goes to show: you can check out from the assassin business anytime you like, but you can never leave.
+(Watch the trailer.)

 Release date: October 11 Cast: Ansel Elgort, Nicole Kidman, Jeffrey Wright, Sarah Paulson.
 Directed by: John Crowley (Brooklyn) Why we're excited: Sure, there's still no movie adaptation of The Secret History -- (Can we have one?
 Please?) -- but another Donna Tartt novel is getting a big screen adaptation in The Goldfinch.
 The decades-spanning story follows a young man named Theodore Decker from boyhood.
 As a child he was at the Metropolitan Museum of Art during a terrorist attack, in the chaos he takes a 17th Century dutch painting titled, of course, "The Goldfinch."
 In the film version, directed by John Crowley, Ansel Elgort plays Theodore, and he's joined by Nicole Kidman, Jeffrey Wright, and Sarah Paulson.